kassemfrache-sec/write-ups/README.md

 └── insane/
 ```

-Each room folder contains a `README.md` writeup and an `images/` folder for screenshots.
+Each room folder contains a `README.md` writeup.